AngelJavierSalazar/cxai/README.md

 What parts of the data analytics lifecycle can be automated to ensure cost-effective operations?

+The intention of the questions above is to trigger reflection and analysis.

+The framework intends to provide a clear structure and approach to customer-centric marketing analytics using data science and machine learning techniques.

 Folders with marketing analytics applications to follow shortly ...